cityofasheville/bedrock2/README.md

     docker build -f Dockerfile.bedrock --tag ejaxonavl/bedrock .
     winpty docker run -it -v "C:\Users\ericjackson\dev\bedrock\bedrock2":/home/bedrock ejaxonavl/bedrock bash
 ```
 The ```winpty``` command is not required on a Mac.
+This command maps ```/home/bedrock``` to the specified directory on your local machine so that you can edit the files on your local machine while running Bedrock in the Docker container.

-A Conda Python environment called  _bedrock_ is automatically activated on login.
-After logging in the first time, run the following commands:
+To build Bedrock after logging into the Docker container for the first time, run the following commands (note that a Conda Python environment called  _bedrock_ is automatically activated on login):

     cd /home/bedrock
     pip install -r requirements.txt